manips-sai-org/sai2-interfaces/docs/config_files_details.md

 Velocity saturation limits the velocity of the controlled joints by limiting the control force applied in a particular way.
 Its attributes are:
 	- enabled: Required if element present.
 Whether to use velocity saturation.
-	- velocity_limit: Optional.
+	- velocityLimit: Optional.
 The limit for the velocity in Rad/s.
 Can be defined as a single number or a list of the correct size for a different limit per joint.
 Those values can be changed at runtime.
 Default values can be found in the JointTask class in the sai2-primitives library.
 -->
 <velocitySaturation enabled="false"
-	velocity_limit="1.1 1.2 1.3 1.4 1.5 1.6 1.7" />
+	velocityLimit="1.1 1.2 1.3 1.4 1.5 1.6 1.7" />
 ```

 * __The initial online trajectory generation parametrization__: